Mostly for the Nominator…

 Should I be worried about the length of the dossier?

-Most dossiers are between one and two hundred pages long.
+Most dossiers are in the 100-to-200 page range.
 The course evaluations typically make up the bulk of the package.
 Historically, there is no correlation between the length of the dossier and the success of the nomination.
 More important than length is the ease with which reviewers can navigate the documentation.
 You want to make it as easy as possible for the reviewers to learn about the nominee and sometimes “less is more” is the way to do that.